 - What does it cost to buy and sell ETFs and ETCs through Hargreaves Lansdown?

 You can buy and sell ETFs and ETCs online from £11.95 per deal.
 If you deal frequently this could reduce to £5.95 per deal online.
 There is no stamp duty.
 Find out more about our charges.

 - What does it cost to hold ETFs and ETCs with Hargreaves Lansdown?

-It is free to hold ETFs and ETCs within the Vantage Fund & Share Account.
-The charge to hold ETPs in the Vantage ISA or SIPP is 0.45% (capped at £45 in the ISA and £200 in the SIPP).
+It is free to hold ETFs and ETCs within the HL Fund and Share Account.
+The charge to hold ETPs in the HL ISA or SIPP is 0.45% (capped at £45 in the ISA and £200 in the SIPP).
 Find out more about our charges.